 “It might be charged that our theory of justice in property titles is deficient because in the real world most landed (and even other) property has a past history so tangled that it becomes impossible to identify who or what has committed coercion and therefore who the current just owner may be.
 But the point of the “homestead principle” is that if we don’t know what crimes have been committed in acquiring the property in the past, or if we don’t know the victims or their heirs, then the current owner becomes the legitimate and just owner on homestead grounds.
 In short, if Jones owns a piece of land at the present time, and we don’t know what crimes were committed to arrive at the current title, then Jones, as the current owner, becomes as fully legitimate a property owner of this land as he does over his own person.
 Overthrow of existing property title only becomes legitimate if the victims or their heirs can present an authenticated, demonstrable, and specific claim to the property.
 Failing such conditions, existing landowners possess a fully moral right to their property.”

-It is at this point that one may object that a more appropriate form of restitution to tax payers than shares of public property would be the money stolen from them with perhaps a bit of added interest for the inconvenience and violations suffered from its deprival.
+It is at this point that one may object that, in this hypothetical An-Cap society, a more appropriate form of restitution to tax payers than shares of formerly “public” property would be the money stolen from them along with added interest for the inconvenience and violations suffered from its deprival.
 However, this presents a couple of issues.
-First, the State will likely not have enough money to repay all of its tax victims what they are owed in full.
-Second, even if in some bizarre twist it did have all their money, it would be impossible for it to pay everyone back with interest as this would necessarily cause it to run out of funds before all of its victims could be made whole, so to speak.
-That is to say, all of the State’s money and assets originate in theft, so the best it can do, even theoretically, is return exactly what it stole.
+First, the State will most likely not have enough money to repay all of its tax victims what they are owed in full.
+Second, even if in some bizarre twist it did have all their money, it would be impossible for the State to pay everyone back with interest as this would necessarily deplete its funds before all its victims could be made whole, so to speak.
+That is to say, all of the State’s money and assets originate in theft, so the best it could possibly do, even theoretically, is return exactly what it stole.

-When getting into the details of exactly how such a privatization would be carried out, one must remember that this is merely a technical problem (and one whose market solution cannot be predicted in advance) not a legal one.
-The libertarian legal solution simply says the State must accord to its victims a proportion of its assets corresponding with their degree of violation suffered yet limited enough to where others equally or more greatly victimized may be afforded the same or greater levels of restitution.
+When delving into the details of how such a privatization would be executed, one must remember this is strictly a technical matter (and one whose market solution cannot be predicted in advance) not a legal one.
+The libertarian legal solution simply requires the State to accord its victims a proportion of its assets corresponding with their degree of violation suffered, yet limited enough to where others equally or more greatly victimized may be afforded the same or greater levels of restitution.
 Put more simply, restitution should be distributed such that those more greatly victimized receive more than those victimized less.
-The result may fall short of perfect restoration, but it would be the closest approximation of justice with respect to the available stock of State assets to be dispersed.
+The result may fall short of perfect restoration, but it would be the closest approximation of justice with respect to the existing stock of State assets to be dispersed.

-Perhaps the victims would be given a choice to either accept shares in the formerly “public” goods to hold onto as investments, or to have said shares auctioned off so as to receive a sum of money in their stead.
+Perhaps the victims would be given a choice to either accept shares in the formerly “public” goods to hold onto as investments or to have said shares auctioned off so as to receive a monetary sum in their stead.